andrewsx/RPN-Calculator/README.md

 # RPN-Calculator
-Postfix Calculator

 The purpose is to design a program to implement a calculator that will perform an infix to postfix conversion and then evaluate the resulting postfix expression.
 The calculator is implemented in two parts:
 A Converter class that will convert the input string to postfix expression.
 A Calculator class that will evaluate the postfix expression.

-• The Calculator class will instantiate an object of the Converter class in order to have the infix expression converted to a postfix expression.
+The Calculator class will instantiate an object of the Converter class in order to have the infix expression converted to a postfix expression.
-• An additional operator, "^", will be added.
+An additional operator, "^", will be added.
 Java has a built in exponent function:
 Math.pow(x, y).
 Use this to evaluate x^y.
-• Parentheses are legal in the infix expression (Note: the parentheses are needed in the infix expression.
+Parentheses are legal in the infix expression (Note: the parentheses are needed in the infix expression.
 After the Converter class' algorithm converts the expression to postfix, it will no longer have parentheses.
 In postfix notation, the operator is written after the two operands.
 An expression with multiple operators is evaluated in the same way, from left to right with each operator applied to the two previous operands.

-The PostFixConverter class
 The purpose of the PostFixConverter class is to take an infix expression that is generated by the user, and convert it to a postfix expression that can be evaluated using code.
 The Converter class uses a stack to accomplish this.
 Here is how it works:
-• When the Converter class is instantiated, a String is passed representing the infix expression entered by the user.
+When the Converter class is instantiated, a String is passed representing the infix expression entered by the user.
 This should be saved as an instance variable.
-• The method that does all the work in the Converter class should be called toPostFix().
+The method that does all the work in the Converter class should be called toPostFix().
 It will convert the infix expression to a postfix expression.
 The postfix expression should be a string that can be evaluated by the calculator.
 Each operator and operand should be separated by spaces.
 This is not necessarily true of the input (i.e., the original infix expression might look like “2+2” instead of “2
 + 2”).
-• The first thing the converter class does is to tokenize the input string into a list of tokens representing operators and operands.
+The first thing the converter class does is to tokenize the input string into a list of tokens representing operators and operands.
 Parenthesis are also allowed in infix expressions, so "(" and ")" are valid tokens.
-This is done using the Parser class.
+This is done using the ParserHelper class.
-• Once the input is tokenized, a stack is used to convert to a postfix expression.
+Once the input is tokenized, a stack is used to convert to a postfix expression.
 Here is the basic idea: create a stack and an output string.
 Read all of the tokens from left to right.
 The algorithm: